NishanthGit3/ps-resources/README.md

 Same question with different number of resistors and resistor values will be asked in the assessment.

 ### AP-All:
-Watch all the given videos for that particular level and go through these example questions [Example questions](https://www.indiabix.com/aptitude/questions-and-answers/)
+Watch all the given videos for that particular level and go through these example questions.
+[Example questions](https://www.indiabix.com/aptitude/questions-and-answers/)

 Additional links: